Our March monthly meeting will be by Zoom. On Wednesday, March 10, at 7:00, Jim Burkstrand will host the meeting. All are invited, even snowbirds!

 Print the PCQC Membership Form- fill out- bring to a meeting.

-Members may submit any photo on any topic or with any subject - as long as it is taken during the current quarter.
+Members may submit any photo with that perspective - as long as it is taken during the current quarter.

 See this page for a description and rules.
-Topics for the next challenges are also listed.
+Topics for the next challenges are also listed here.
 Submit all photos to jimmsp AT outlook.com

 All of the challenge photos can be seen on our Flickr site on this page.